mahavird/my_deep_anpr/README.md

 * OpenCV (Easy install pip install opencv-python)
 * NumPy

-#If you directly want to see the results on a 10 digit license plate:
+# If you directly want to see the results on a 10 digit license plate,do following:

 1. git clone https://github.com/mahavird/my_deep_anpr.git